-- Select the camera from the camera list. - On the Regular Schedule tab, click the option that you want to apply and then click the hours that you want to change.
+- 95. Open the Recorders tab. - 96.
+Select the correct recorder and open the Cameras page from the recorder menu. - 97.
+Select the camera from the camera list. - 98.
+On the Regular Schedule tab, click the option that you want to apply and then click the hours that you want to change.